cradlepoint/sdk-samples/cpu_usage/cpu_usage/readme.txt

 ===================
 cpu_usage.py gets usage information from the router every 30 seconds and writes it in json to a usb stick.

-Made by Harvey Breaux for use with Cradlepoint
+Made by Harvey Breaux and James Johnson for use with Cradlepoint.

 Expected Output
 ===============
 Your USB drive should get populated with usage_info.txt that will contain historical usage stats in a json format